Do you feel like selling never gets any easier?

 To ensure the dashboard reflects accurate data, integrations were set up between the AI tool, the inventory management system, and the sales database.

-Every quarter, the performance metrics were compared against the initial goals set during the AI tool’s adoption.
-This helped in understanding if the tool was on track to achieve the desired outcomes.
+Every quarter, performance metrics were compared against the initial goals set during the AI tool’s adoption.
+This helped determine whether the tool was on track to achieve the desired outcomes.

-9. Continuously evaluate AI innovations and be ready to adapt as technology evolves
+9. Continuously evaluate AI innovations and adapt as technology evolves

 AI technology is evolving rapidly.
 To realize its full value, you must stay on top of the latest innovations and be ready to adapt to them quickly.